goji vegan hotel Rhodes

 Kamiros – known to be one of Greek’s best preserved classical cities, the ruins of Ancient Kamiros, was a hillside city dating back to the 6th century B.C., with well-preserved Roman-era marketplace, temples, and villas.

-5- Beaches
+Beaches

 Rhodes island is a destination for many sunbathers and windsurfers.
-Beaches vary from coast to coast; while some are sandy, many are pebbled and rocky.
+Beaches vary from coast to coast; while some are sandy, some are pebbled and rocky.
 Shops by the beach sell beach shoes in case you don’t have waterproof sandals.
-The water was warm in September and is suitable for swimming, but please be careful not to venture too far in.
+The water was warm in September and suitable for swimming, but be careful not to venture too far in.
 While the bright blue waters may look inviting, the depth and tides can pose dangers.

-Here are beaches we think are worth checking out:
+Here are beaches worth checking out:

 • Elli – at Rhodes Town, has a jumping tower, beach bars, expensive sunbeds.